drshahizan/special-topic-data-engineering/project/proposal/Gadgeteen/Proposal_Gadgeteen.md

 4. **Data Visualization**: The project will use data visualization techniques to display the sentiment analysis results in a meaningful and informative way, such as bar charts, pie charts, and word clouds.
 The visualization will provide an easy-to-understand summary of the sentiment distribution and the most common topics and phrases associated with ChatGpt.

-5. **Real-time Analysis**: The project will perform real-time analysis of Twitter data to provide up-to-date insights into public opinion and sentiment about ChatGpt.
+5. **Real-time Analysis**: The project will perform real-time analysis of Twitter data to provide up-to-date insights into public opinion and sentiment about ChatGpt on the deployed website.
 The real-time analysis will involve continuously collecting and pre-processing Twitter data, performing sentiment analysis, and updating the visualization.

 &ensp;&ensp; All in all, the methodology of the project is to collect and pre-process Twitter data, perform sentiment analysis, and visualize the results in real-time, using natural language processing and machine learning techniques.
 The methodology will provide valuable insights into public opinion and sentiment about ChatGpt, and help OpenAI to make data-driven decisions and improve its products and services.